 NOTE: This is a Field Replaceable Unit (FRU).
 Removal and installation procedures should be performed only by Dell certified service technicians.

-- 1. Ensure that you follow the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+- Follow the safety guidelines listed in the Safety instructions section. - Follow the procedure listed in the Before working inside your system section.

-1. Locate the Trusted Platform Module (TPM) connector on the system board.
+Locate the Trusted Platform Module (TPM) connector on the system board.